stevenroose/covenants.info/content/proposals/matt.md

 ## Specification

-The specifications of `OP_CHECKCONTRACTVERIFY` are available in the [OP_CCV BIP draft](https://github.com/bitcoin/bips/pull/1793) and the [bitcoin-core implementation](https://github.com/bitcoin/bitcoin/pull/32080).
+The specifications of `OP_CHECKCONTRACTVERIFY` are available in [BIP 443](https://github.com/bitcoin/bips/blob/master/bip-0443.mediawiki) and the [bitcoin-core implementation](https://github.com/bitcoin/bitcoin/pull/32080).

 These specifications are only for the `OP_CCV` opcode, and therefore should be paired with an opcode for vector commitments for a complete proposal for MATT [as originally proposed](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2022-November/021182.html).